jxy-s/stlkrn/README.md

 does make modifications to the C++ solutions it pulls in to shim in support for it's use cases.
 Driver Plus Plus also makes the assumption around `atexit` as mentioned previously.

-[KTL][github.ktl]:
+[KTL - DymOK93][github.ktl.DymOK93]

+KTL (Windows Kernel Template Library by DymOK93) reimplements a good amount of modern C++ and is actively developing more support for use in the Windows Kernel.
+It also has support for RAII around many kernel primitives, provides native `ANSI_STRING` and `UNICODE_STRING` support, it provides some useful wrappers for registering kernel callbacks, and more convenience features around the Windows Kernel.
+It implements global `new`/`delete` and has a preprocessor definition (`KTL_USING_NON_PAGED_NEW_AS_DEFAULT`) for switching between default paged or non-paged, which is good.
+However, it uses a single pool tag (`KTL_HEAP_TAG`).
+Further, the existing allocator templates don't enable a developer to specify a pool tag, so using this library as-is causes all allocations to be tagged with the same pool tag.
+That said, it would be reasonable to implement a custom allocator that empowers tagging of allocations.
+The library does have exception support, albeit only x64.
+The exception support in KTL is based on [avakar's][github.vcrtl] with enhancements and fixes.
+I commend the work here and I'm impressed by the amount of facility that exists, it is reasonably feature packed and under active development.
+I would like to explore using it more in the future, and potentially collaborating on better exception support for both `stlkrn` and `KTL`.
+Reimplementation of STL functionality, lack of native pool tagging support, and the global allocators are counter to the ideologies of this project.

+[KTL - MeeSong][github.ktl.MeeSong]:

-KTL (Windows Kernel Template Library) reimplements a good amount of modern C++ functionality for use in the Windows Kernel.
+KTL (Windows Kernel Template Library by MeeSong) reimplements a good amount of modern C++ functionality for use in the Windows Kernel.
 It also implements global `new`/`delete` but does a decent job at providing facility for specifying pool tags and types where possible.
 However this does mean the global allocator might hide an allocation in a non-obvious pool.
 Further the template allocators in this project carry the cost of two points for an allocator and deallocator object, I am also concerned that conversion between the allocator types may allow for cross pool/tag allocs/frees.
 Overall I'm impressed by the amount of facility that is implemented here.